chaosiris/LLaMaDesu/README.md

 ### 3. Pull Model from Ollama

-Check whether if the local machine has any Ollama models (`ollama list`) already installed.
+Check whether if the local machine has any open-source LLM models (`ollama list`) already installed.
 If not, perform the following steps:

 ```bash
 ollama pull llama3.1:8b
 ```

 > **NOTE:** If you wish to pull another open-source LLM model, please feel free to do so, provided that your hardware is powerful enough to support it!
+Calculate whether your GPU has enough VRAM to support the aforementioned model at [ApX's VRAM Calculator](https://apxml.com/tools/vram-calculator).

 ### 4. Custom Model Creation (Optional)